ibm-cloud-docs/Cloudant/offerings/bluemix.md

 Managing the provisioned throughput capacity allocated to an instance can be done by using either the UI or API.
 Changes to the provisioned throughput capacity are only allowed by using the paid {{site.data.keyword.cloudant_short_notm}} Standard plan.
 Users of the free Lite plan have a fixed amount of provisioned throughput capacity but can use the Capacity UI to estimate costs for a capacity setting on the Standard plan.

-The method for managing the provisioned throughput capacity by using the UI depends on whether the {{site.data.keyword.cloudant_short_notm}} instance is deployed in a Resource Group or a Cloud Foundry org and space.
-Since July 2018, all instances are deployed in Resource Groups.
-The {{site.data.keyword.cloudant_short_notm}} team recommends that you migrate any instances that are deployed in a Cloud Foundry org and space to a Resource Group to take advantage of the latest user experience.
-For more information, see the [Resource Groups FAQ](/docs/Cloudant?topic=Cloudant-faq-ibm-cloud-resource-groups).

 #### UI - Resource Group
 {: #ui-resource-group}